 General 3D announced the first web-based 3D stereoscopic system to stream 3D stereoscopic videos using only a browser.
 This new system uses the HTML5 and WebGL standards being built into Mozilla FireFox, Google Chrome and Apple Safari.
 Currently the site appears to work only with Firefox 4 beta.

-DMP has announced a new two day getting start GLSL Programming training course on April 16th and 17th 2009.
-The OpenGL ES roadmap has been tailored to the diverse needs of the embedded industry and contains two tracks with "1.X" and "2.X" specification roadmaps that will evolve in parallel.
-The 1.X roadmap will continue to be developed for new-generation fixed function 3D accelerators while the 2.X roadmap will enable emerging programmable 3D pipelines.This course introduce the world of programmable pipeline by explaining basic topics of the GLSL(OpenGL Shading Language) which is a core feature of OpenGL ES 2.x and OpenGL 2.x.
+DMP has announced a new two day getting start GLSL Programming training course on December 9th and 10th 2010.
+This course introduces the world of programmable pipeline by explaining basic topics of the GLSL(OpenGL Shading Language) which is a core feature of OpenGL ES 2.x and OpenGL 2.x.
 The course is offered in Japan in Japanese.

 This is a complete tutorial for loading static, skinned and morphing meshes from COLLADA and rendering them correctly in DirectX.
 Full source code with example .dae files and documentation.